gogs/docs/en-US/features/authentication.md

 logins to the corresponding user ID\* before it makes the authentication call to the backend LDAP.

-All that is required is that the user's _first login_ is with their user ID.
-After that they can use user ID and email address.
+All that is required is that the user's _first login_ is with their user ID, After that they can use user ID and email address.

 ---